nechel11/so-long/README.md

-# So long 2d game
+# So long 2d game on C

 ## How it works